HituziANDO/LoggingViewKit/README.md

 # LoggingViewKit

-LoggingViewKit is a library tracking a user operation.
+LoggingViewKit is a framework records a user's click operation.

 ## Include in Your Project